radanalyticsio/jiminy-modeler/README.md

-# jiminy-modeler
+# Jiminy Modeler

-a framework for a spark based model creation service
+This is the model service for the Jiminy project.